pfrazee/pfrazee.github.io/_posts/2014-04-04-hosting-services-in-the-browser.md

 ---
 layout: post
 title: Hosting Services in the Browser
-desc: Solutions to privacy and user autonomy.
+desc: A solution to privacy and user autonomy.
+recommended: 1
 ---

 In his post [The Next Mission](https://brendaneich.com/2014/04/the-next-mission/), Brendan Eich talks about tackling the "network problem" which creates user-data capture.